-10.8 The Village Hall is an important community asset located in the heart of the village, close to key facilities and opposite the village school.
-It hosts a variety of community events and this facility is vital to the social health and active, inclusive and engaging nature of the community.

-10.9 Should the community decide to create a new Village Hall or similar community facility in a new location within the village, the current site would be potentially important to the school.
+- 9.9 The Village Hall is an important community asset located in the heart of the village, close to key facilities and opposite the village school.
+It hosts a variety of community events and this facility is vital to the social health and active, inclusive and engaging nature of the community. - 9.10 Should the community decide to create a new Village Hall or similar community facility in a new location within the village, the current site would be potentially important to the school.
 Housing use would only be considered if a new village hall or community facility was provided elsewhere in the village.

-POLICY C3 - Village Hall
+POLICY C1 - Village Hall

-- a.
-Proposals for additional community facilities to enhance or replace the existing Village Hall, or other community uses will be supported where they comply with all other relevant policies in the SWDP, unless material considerations indicate otherwise. - b.
-Should the Village Hall be relocated, in line with SWDP37, development of the existing site for housing or school development will be supported, unless material considerations indicate otherwise.
+- a) The site of the Village Hall will be retained for community uses.
+Proposals for additional community facilities to enhance or replace the existing Village Hall, or other community uses will be supported. - b) Should the Village Hall be relocated, in line with SWDP Policy 37, development of the existing site for housing or school or school related development or other community uses will be supported in principle.